-Dave is designed to help you avoid overdrafting your checking account.
+The Dave app is designed to help you avoid overdrafting your checking account.
 Named after the biblical tale of David and Goliath, Dave can provide you with small loans to slay the big fees that banks may charge you when you drain your account.

 Dave does a decent job of giving you a cushion if you have a bad habit of overdrafting, but it’s not a game changer.
 That said, the Dave Banking cash management account offered by this app does provide real value, and it also offers you a solid strategy for boosting your credit score.

-Dave is a money management app with an emphasis on overdraft protection.
+The Dave app is a money management app with an emphasis on overdraft protection.
 By linking your checking account with the app, Dave tracks you expenses and texts you when you’re coming close to letting your checking account fall into the red.

 The app lends you up to $75 as an interest-free loan if you need cash.
 The loans are only offered to qualifying users: Dave requires you to have a job with a steady paycheck in order to prequalify for the loans.
 To confirm, the app scans your checking account history for regular recurring direct deposits.
 Additionally, it takes into consideration how quickly you spend your paycheck after you receive it.